HotBreakfast/StockDataCompiler/README.md

 # StockDataCompiler
-##Excel Workbook that get stock info using various API's and URL queries in VBA
+##Excel Workbook that gets stock info using various API's and URL queries in VBA
 ###Open New Workbook with one worksheet named "Stocks"
 #Copy and paste
 [the code]:(StockDataCompiler/README.md)